Absence of good: Ancient Greek and Hellenistic philosophy

 The doctrine is sometimes said to be rooted in Plato.
 While Plato never directly stated the doctrine, it was developed, based on his remarks on evil, by the Neoplatonist philosopher Plotinus, chiefly in the eighth tractate of his First Ennead.
+The scholarly view is that Plotinus’ doctrine of evil is monist rather than dualist.
+Plotinus does not think that there is any "other principle in the universe independent of, and antithetical to, the Good, or the One.
+Evil is merely the incidental consequence of there being a universe at all."
 The following quotation from that tractate, in which evil is described as non-being, illustrates this:As these are real beings, and as the first Principle is their superior, evil could not exist in such beings, and still less in Him, who is superior to them; for all these things are good.
 Evil then must be located in non-being, and must, so to speak, be its form, referring to the things that mingle with it, or have some community with it.
 This "non-being," however, is not absolute non-being.
 Its difference from being resembles the difference between being and movement or rest; but only as its image, or something still more distant from reality.
 Within this non-being are comprised all sense-objects, and all their passive modifications; or, evil may be something still more inferior, like their accident or principle, or one of the things that contribute to its constitution.
 To gain some conception of evil it may be represented by the contrast between measure and incommensurability; between indetermination and its goal; between lack of form and the creating principle of form; between lack and self-sufficiency; as the perpetual unlimited and changeableness; as passivity, insatiableness, and absolute poverty.
 Those are not the mere accidents of evil, but its very essence; all of that can be discovered when any part of evil is examined.
 The other objects, when they participate in the evil and resemble it, become evil without however being absolute Evil.